 Research & Publications

 John Tsang is a systems immunologist, computational biologist, and engineer.
-Tsang earned his PhD in biophysics and systems biology from Harvard University and trained in computer engineering (BASc) and computer science (MMath) at the University of Waterloo, Canada.
-He is currently Professor of Immunobiology and Biomedical Engineering at Yale University; he is also the founding Director of the Yale Center for Systems and Engineering Immunology (CSEI), which serves as a cross-departmental home, enabler, and center of collaborative research for systems, quantitative, and synthetic immunology at Yale.
+Tsang earned his PhD in biophysics and systems biology from Harvard University (2008) and trained in computer engineering (BASc) and computer science (MMath) at the University of Waterloo, Canada.
+He is currently Professor of Immunobiology and Biomedical Engineering at Yale University and the Founding Director of the Yale Center for Systems and Engineering Immunology (CSEI).
+The CSEI serves as a home and cross-departmental center of research for systems, quantitative, and synthetic immunology at Yale.

-Prior to joining Yale, he was a tenured Senior Investigator in the National Institutes of Health's Intramural Research Program and led a laboratory focusing on systems and quantitative immunology at the National Institute of Allergy and Infectious Diseases (NIAID).
-He also co-directed the Trans-NIH Center for Human Immunology and led its research program in systems human immunology.
+Prior to joining Yale, Dr. Tsang was a tenured Senior Investigator in the National Institutes of Health's Intramural Research Program and led a laboratory focusing on systems and quantitative immunology at the National Institute of Allergy and Infectious Diseases (NIAID).
+He was the Co-Director of the Trans-NIH Center for Human Immunology (CHI) and led its research program in systems human immunology.
 He remains an Adjunct Investigator at NIAID.

 Education & Training